zilexa/Homeserver/maintenance/README.md

 ```

 #### Step 2: Adjust snapraid config file
-Open /etc/snapraid.conf in an editor and adjust the lines that say "ADJUST THIS.." to your situation.
+Open `/etc/snapraid.conf` in an editor and adjust the lines that say "ADJUST THIS.." to your situation.

 #### Step 3: Test the above 2 steps.
-`snapraid-btrfs ls` (no sudo!).
-Notice 3 things:
+Run `snapraid-btrfs ls` (no sudo!).
+Notice & verify 3 things:
-- A confirmation it found snapper configs for each data disk in your snapraid.conf files.
+- A confirmation it found snapper configs for each(!) data disk in your snapraid.conf file.
-- A warning about non-existing snapraid.content files: that is correct, they will be automatically created during first sync.
+- A (correct) warning about non-existing snapraid.content files for each content-file location you defined in snapraid.conf, they will be automatically created during first sync.
 - A warning about UUIDs that cannot be used.
 Correct, because Snapraid will sync snapshots, not the actual subvolumes.
+You won't get this errror if you sync the live filesystem with `snapraid sync`.

 #### Step 4: Run the first sync!
 Now run `snapraid-btrfs sync`.
 That is it!
 It can take a long while depending on the amount of data you have.
 Next runs only process incremental changes and go very fast.
 - If you have big file changes, you can run `snapraid sync`, now you will sync the live data instead of the snapshots but it will be much more efficient because UUIDs can be used.
 Make sure you run a `snapraid-btrfs sync` after it finished (should be quick).

-The maintenance script will run this command every 6 hours. `snapraid-btrfs cleanup` will run afterwards to remove all snapshots except for the last one.
+The maintenance script will run this command every 6 hours (you can change it). `snapraid-btrfs cleanup` will run afterwards to remove all snapshots except for the last one.

 ## Backup setup